-Finally, this handbook is only a summary of the of the DAS Standard Operating Procedure and should not be considered a substitute for them.
-But it is a helpful tool that you will find yourself referring to time and time again.
+Finally, this handbook is only a summary of the DAS Standard Operating Procedures and should not be considered a substitute for them.
+But it is a helpful tool that you'll find yourself referring to time and time again.

 Let's get started.